samuelelandi/asterisk-web-voicemail/README.md

 # asterisk-web-voicemail
-Web interface for the  management of Asterisk Voice Mail
+Web interface for the  management of Asterisk Voice Mail.

+This package is an add-on to [Asterisk Sip Server](https://www.asterisk.org).

-This package allows the asterisk user to login from a web interface, view the voicemail received ordered by date, listen to them, delete and move in different folders.
+It allows the sip user to login to a web interface, view the voice mails received ordered by date, listen the recording, delete and move in different folders.

 ## Requirements: